 Public transport in most cities is not very tourist-friendly and quite crowded.
 The most economical mode of transport in cities are Tuk-Tuk, which in India are known as autorickshaw.

 Nowadays cab aggregator like Uber and Ola are available in most of the cities.
 The cost of riding by these cabs can be equivalent to the cost of an autorickshaw.
 Download these apps if you have taken an Indian sim card.

 Delhi Metro is a good public transport system in Delhi.

-Cycle rickshaw is another popular mode of travel in cities for short distances.
+The cycle rickshaw is another popular mode of travel in cities for short distances.
 Many people find it inhumane to ride it because another human being is pulling it for them.
 But there is another side to this.
 The people pulling rickshaw are the mostly unskilled workforce of India and it is a decent source of income for them to live with dignity.

 Get an international driving license because if you are going to places like Goa or Hampi and some other tourist places then you can rent a scooter.
-The motorbikes and scooters are an economical and convenient mode of transport in many tourist places.
+Motorbikes and scooters are an economical and convenient mode of transport in many tourist places.
 If you have a valid international driving license then you have an advantage.

 I don’t advise a foreign traveler to drive in big cities like Delhi or Mumbai because traffic and driving experience can be overwhelming.